How Listener Analytics Work in Castos

 Do listens on my Castos podcast pages or WordPress site count towards my Castos Analytics numbers?

 Yes, absolutely.
 Castos Analytics is drawn straight from our servers that deliver the media files for your show.
-So any time someone plays an episode in a player or downloads a file it counts as a Listen, regardless of where that Listen comes from.
+When someone plays an episode in a player or downloads a file it counts as a Listen, regardless of where that Listen comes from.

 Do you filter out bots and crawlers from our analytics numbers?